Estimating Cosmological Parameters and Reconstructing Hubble Constant with Artificial Neural Networks: A Test with

 \section{Introduction}

 The accelerating expansion of the universe is one of the most important discoveries in modern cosmology research.
-For the purpose to explain the accelerating expansion phenomenon, constraining cosmological parameters and estimating Hubble constant have long been basic tasks in cosmology.
+In order to explain this phenomenon, constraining cosmological parameters and estimating the Hubble constant have long been fundamental tasks in cosmology.

-There are many different kinds of data in the existing observational datasets, e.g. Damped Lyman - $\alpha$ Absorber (DLA) of HI 21 cm system \citep{lu2022toward, lu2022statistical}, observational Hubble parameter data (OHD, \citet{2017Bayesian}), type Ia supernovae (SNe Ia, \cite{2017The}), cosmic microwave background (\cite{2017The}), and large-scale structures \citep{2020SCPMA..6310412P}.
+To achieve these goals, researchers rely on a variety of observational datasets that probe different aspects of the universe.
+For instance, current datasets include Damped Lyman - $\alpha$ Absorber (DLA) of HI 21 cm system \citep{lu2022toward, lu2022statistical}, observational Hubble parameter data (OHD, \citet{2017Bayesian}), type Ia supernovae (SNe Ia, \cite{2017The}), cosmic microwave background (\cite{2017The}), and large-scale structures \citep{2020SCPMA..6310412P}.
 Bseides constraining the cosmological parameters \citep{niu2023cosmological, zhang2023kernel}, with the observational data, we can understand the neutrino condensation \citep{yu2017differential}, searching for extraterrestrial intelligence \citep{tao2022sensitive,luan2023multibeam} and so forth.
 However, in some occasions, because of the insufficiency of the existing data, we need to reconstruct or interpolate the observational data, according to the real observational datas and hypotheses.

-At the same time, in the past few decades, the artificial neural networks (ANN) developed rapidly \citep{wu2018development}.
+At the same time, in the past few decades, the artificial neural networks (ANN) developed rapidly \citep{jimenez2003constraints}.
 The introduction of deep learning architectures enabled training of very deep neural networks with numerous layers.
 Deep learning models like Transformer networks, GANs (Generative Adversarial Networks, \cite{goodfellow2014generative}), and BERT (Bidirectional Encoder Representations from Transformers \citep{kenton2019bert}) have demonstrated remarkable performance in different applications.
 Therefore, more and more astrophysics tasks started to apply ANNs, such as processing large scale astronomical data \citep{cabayol2020pau}, constraining the cosmological parameters \citep{2021Likelihood,chen2023test} and data reconstruction \citep{zhang2023non}.